11 Best Construction Scheduling Software Reviewed [2026 Edition]

 Float homepage

-Float is a project management and resource planning tool designed to help organizations optimize their workflow and allocate their resources more effectively.
-It provides a range of tools and features that help teams to schedule projects, manage tasks, and track progress, as well as to monitor their workloads and identify areas for improvement.
+Float is a project management and resource planning tool.
+It provides a range of tools and features that help teams to schedule projects and track progress.

-Float is suitable for use by teams in a variety of industries, including digital agencies, marketing teams, and software development companies.
-With Float, teams can visualize their work, identify areas of over- or under-capacity, and make informed decisions about how to allocate their resources.
+It can be used by teams in a variety of industries, including digital agencies, marketing teams, and software development companies.

 Some of the key features of Float include project and task management, resource planning, workload visualization, and time tracking.
 It also provides a range of reporting and analytics tools that help teams to track their progress and monitor their workloads.